+A.3.8.2.1

-A.3.8.2.1 At a known location, apply the appropriate navigation signal or navigation data input to the beacon.
-Activate the beacon and verify that the position is acquired and entered in the digital message within the specified time interval (1 min for external navigation device, 10 min for internal navigation device).
-Check that the encoded data is correct within 500 metres for beacons with Standard, National or RLS Location protocols, or 5.25 km for beacons with User-Location protocols.
+At a known location, apply the appropriate navigation signal or navigation data input to the beacon.
+Activate the beacon and verify that the position is acquired and entered in the digital message within the specified time interval (1 min for external navigation device, 10 min for internal navigation device, 5 seconds for input from all navigation devices for ELT(DT)s).
+Check that the encoded data is correct within 500 metres for beacons with Standard, National or RLS Location protocols, within 200 metres in the horizontal plane (2D) and within the limits of A.2.5 c) i) and ii) in Altitude for ELT(DT)s or 5.25 km for beacons with User-Location protocols.
 Deactivate the beacon.

+A.3.8.2.2

-A.3.8.2.2 Change navigation data input or the navigation signal (by using GNSS RF simulator or by moving the beacon) by more than 5 km with respect to the position of A.3.8.2.1.
-Activate the beacon and verify that the new position is acquired and encoded into the digital message within the specified time interval (1 min for external navigation device, 10 min for internal navigation device).
-Check that the encoded data is correct within 500 metres for beacons with Standard, National or RLS Location protocols, or 5.25 km for beacons with User-Location protocols.
+Change navigation data input or the navigation signal (by using GNSS RF simulator or by moving the beacon) by more than 5 km with respect to the position of A.3.8.2.1.
+Activate the beacon and verify that the new position is acquired and encoded into the digital message within the specified time interval (1 min for external navigation device, 10 min for internal navigation device, 5 seconds for input from all navigation devices for ELT(DT)s).
+Check that the encoded data is correct within 500 metres for beacons with Standard, National or RLS Location protocols, within 200 metres in the horizontal plane (2D) and within the limits of A.2.5 c) i) and ii) in Altitude for ELT(DT)s† or 5.25 km for beacons with User-Location protocols.
 Deactivate the beacon.